 - Needs to think about it some more, call to nudge and they’ll be ready to buy

-- Has a few more questions—needs a call back or a meeting to go more in-depth to see if your solution will work for them.
+- Has a few more questions—needs a call back or a meeting to go more in-depth to see if our solution will work for them.

 - They are open.
-You see the light in their eyes that they know that this will solve everything for them, but it’s just too new of a concept right now and they’ll need more data, evidence, social proof, or a demo to be convinced.
+You see the light in their eyes and know this will solve everything for them, but it’s just too new of a concept right now and they’ll need more data, evidence, social proof, or a demo to be convinced.
 You need to be on top of this lead to nurture it.

 INVEST IN LEAD SCANNERS OR A DATA COLLECTION TOOL